Water Serpents II: Subject and meaning

 The painting features a group of four water nymphs, portrayed in lustful bliss.
 Two are seen in the foreground in full nudity; the other two can be found in the top right corner of the piece, and only their heads are visible.
 The painting can be seen as a non-controversial portrayal of mythical figures, which had been common in art for centuries.
 But it has also been interpreted as a depiction of a lesbian orgy.
 According to this interpretation, since same-sex relationships were not acceptable at the time, Klimt disguised the women as mythical figures.
-This is supported by the fact that the main character’s pubic hair is showing, and she is glaring sensually at the viewer.
+This is supported by the fact that the main character's pubic hair is showing, and she is glaring sensually at the viewer.
 This glare is reminiscent of the way the subject glares at the viewer in the painting Olympia by Manet.
 This painting, and its lesbian subjects, is seen as a precursor to later Klimt paintings such as Women Friends (1917), which displayed lesbian relationships more openly.

 History

 World War II

 The painting's owner, Jenny Steiner, was Jewish, and she was forced to flee Vienna to Portugal in 1938 under threat from the Nazis.
-Following Steiner's escape, the painting, like many others owned by Jews, was confiscated by the Nazis.
+Following Steiner's escape, the painting, like many others, was confiscated by the Nazis.
 It was given to a Nazi filmmaker named Gustav Ucicky.
-Ucicky is actually rumored to be one of Klimt's many illegitimate children.
+Ucicky is rumored to be one of Klimt's many illegitimate children.